 However, I have had 11 different horses eating from these slow-feeders and she is the only one who stomps on the grates like this!

-So, since she joined the herd, I have had to switch to a mix of this size grate (2×2-inches) and a 4×4-inch grate, and a 2″ hay net, so my Belgian has a few choices!
+So, since she joined the herd, I switched to a mix of this size grate (2×2-inches) and a 4×4-inch grate, and a 2″ hay net, so my Belgian has a few choices!
+When I changed my hay vendor and fed primarily 1st cut hay, then I switched all of the grates to 4×4-inch openings.

 A reader found this slow feeding solution and asked for my opinion.
-I thought it looked good enough to give it a try, so I bought the XL feeder from Porta-Grazer to test with my herd of five.
+I thought it looked good enough to give it a try, so I bought the XL feeder from Porta-Grazer to test with my herd.
 Here’s a short video showing you how it’s constructed and how it works:

 After using it for three weeks, here’s my review of the pros and cons of this feeder.
 First of all, the lid/locking mechanism looks like a good one.
 It is VERY sturdy and nicely heavy.
 I roped it to a large beam in my barn using a chain and there has been no damage whatsoever.

 Since I have 4 young, playful horses in my herd, I would not leave this feeder loose (as they show in some of their videos) as I’m pretty sure they would crack it.